The Lab Report:

 Note: The date should be the date that the video was uploaded.

 All Lab Reports should start with a title page which contains all information needed to mark your report.
-BIOL 130 Lab Manual has key information on what EXACTLY should be included on a title page, however, it is likely that your title page may include:
+It is likely that your title page may include:

-Your lab report should be organized to highlight the various sections of your lab report, all sections should be present in your lab report, even if some are longer than others (BIOL 130: Refer directly to your Lab Manual or instructors for guidance).
+Your lab report should be organized to highlight the various sections of your lab report, all sections should be present in your lab report, even if some are longer than others.
 Common sections of a lab report include:

 Note: APA Style guide is also a very helpful resource for accurately formatting and citing your lab report.